NixOS/nixpkgs/doc/build-helpers/fetchers.chapter.md

 # Fetchers {#chap-pkgs-fetchers}

 Building software with Nix often requires downloading source code and other files from the internet.
-To do this, we use functions that we call _fetchers_ to obtain remote sources via various protocols and services.
+To this end, we use functions that we call _fetchers_, which obtain remote sources via various protocols and services.

-Nix provides built-in fetchers such as [`builtins.fetchTarball`](https://nixos.org/manual/nix/stable/language/builtins.html#builtins-fetchTarball) to accomplish this.
+Nix provides built-in fetchers such as [`builtins.fetchTarball`](https://nixos.org/manual/nix/stable/language/builtins.html#builtins-fetchTarball).
-Nixpkgs provides its own fetchers, which work differenty:
+Nixpkgs provides its own fetchers, which work differently:

 - A built-in fetcher will download and cache files at evaluation time and produce a [store path](https://nixos.org/manual/nix/stable/glossary#gloss-store-path).
   A Nixpkgs fetcher will create a ([fixed-output](https://nixos.org/manual/nix/stable/glossary#gloss-fixed-output-derivation)) [derivation](https://nixos.org/manual/nix/stable/glossary#gloss-derivation), and files are downloaded at build time.